 - Umm Al Quwain Free Trade Zone Authority

-An extended MoU for the 2016-2018 fourth period was signed by MoF.
-Workshops were presented, showing the introduction to tax information with tax experts from different places in the world.
+MOF has signed An extended MoU for the 2016-2018 fourth period.
+Workshops had presented, showing the introduction to tax information with tax experts from different places in the world.

-The points that were discussed in the workshops included the following: common international standards in the field of tax reports, implementation mechanisms, and approved legal frameworks.
-The intention was to strive in developing a system that for tax information to be exchanged automatically, however, still have the interest of protecting the information and complying with confidentiality rules of the tax information exchange.
+The intention was to strive in developing a system for tax information exchange automatically.
+But, still has the interest of protecting the information and complying with confidentiality rules of the tax information exchange.

-The UAE has always been venturing in becoming one of the most competitive countries in the world, and the works that the Ministry of Finance has been doing to safeguard and enhance the economy balance shows the country’s vigor.
+The UAE has always been venturing into becoming one of the most competitive countries in the world.
+The works that Ministry of Finance has been doing to safeguard and enhance economy balance shows the country’s vigor.

-It is indeed essential to be knowledgeable when it comes to things that might affect you with regard to tax, especially with the never-ending changes that are happening in the State.
-FAR – Farhat Office & Co. is more than willing to extend its hand to conduct a consultation with you.
+when it comes to things that might affect you with regard to tax, however, It is essential to be knowledgeable.
+Especially with the never-ending changes that are happening in the State.
+FAR – Farahat & Co. is happy to assist you.
 You can contact us here to book a consultation.